-In connection with the audit of our consolidated financial statements as of and for the year ended December 31, 2016, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting as of December 31, 2016.
+In connection with the audit of our consolidated financial statements as of and for the year ended December 31, 2017, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting as of December 31, 2017.
 As defined in standards established by the PCAOB, a "material weakness" is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.

 The material weakness is related to the lack of U.S.GAAP expertise to perform sufficient review in areas subject to significant estimates.
-To remedy our control deficiencies, we have adopted several measures to improve our internal control over financial reporting.
+To remedy our control deficiencies, we have implemented and will continue to implement measures to improve our internal control over financial reporting.

 We have hired personnel with relevant experience and necessary expertise to strengthen our financial reporting function and to set up a financial and system control framework.
-In 2015, we hired our chief finance officer, who has extensive experience with multiple U.S.-listed companies, to lead our financial department.
-We also hired a financial reporting director in February 2016 who formerly worked as a manager in a Big Four accounting firm.
-In addition, our U.S.GAAP financial reporting manager, who joined us in 2017, was an accounting staff has work experience with both Big Four accounting firm and the financial reporting department for an U.S.-listed company.
-Moreover, we intend to hire a IT internal control manager to focus on improvement of our IT internal controls.
+In 2017, we hired our U.S.GAAP financial reporting manager, who was an accounting staff has working experience with both Big Four accounting firm and the financial reporting department for an U.S.-listed company.
+We will continue to obtain additional resources including experienced staff with U.S. GAAP and SEC reporting knowledge, to strengthen the financial reporting function.
+Moreover, we also hired an IT internal control manager to focus on improvement of our IT internal controls in 2017.